dilshankarunarathne/synapse/docs/Literature Review.md

 ## Tools & Techniques

-The project will leverage existing open-source libraries and frameworks: o
+The project will leverage existing open-source libraries and frameworks:
-Programming languages like Python for developing the DSL and communication protocol. o
+* Programming languages like Python for developing the DSL and communication protocol. o
 Containerization technologies like Docker to isolate execution environments on each device. o